How diabetes affects women differently than men

 The early warning signs of diabetes are the same for both male and female: frequent urination, constantly feeling thirsty, blurry vision and fatigue, to name a few.

-Regardless of a hectic lifestyle, if you experience any of the common warning signs of diabetes, Wojciechowski encourages you to talk to your doctor.
+Some women may think that’s just a part of a busy lifestyle and put off going to the doctor.
+Regardless of a hectic lifestyle, if you experience any of the common warning signs of diabetes, Andrews encourages you to talk to your doctor.

 Difference 3: Risk factors play different roles

 Lifestyle is a big risk factor for diabetes in both men and women.
 If you follow a poor diet, don’t exercise and smoke, you’re at an increased risk for diabetes.
-Family history also plays a role, but not as significantly as lifestyle and health behaviors, Wojciechowski says.
+Family history also plays a role, but not as significantly as lifestyle and health behaviors.

 Related Article: Is diabetes genetic?

 One difference in risk factors is our weight.
-Men tend to be diagnosed with diabetes at a lower body mass index (BMI), Wojciechowski says.
+Men tend to be diagnosed with diabetes at a lower body mass index (BMI).
 Women tend to be diagnosed at higher BMIs and weights, especially those with central obesity.
-Wojciechowski stresses following a proper diet and exercising regularly to maintain a healthy weight throughout life.

 Difference 4: Heart complications

-It’s a scary fact: women with diabetes are more likely to die of heart disease than men are.
+It’s a scary fact: women with diabetes are more likely to die of heart disease than men are, Andrews says.
 The risk of heart disease increases nearly six-fold for women with diabetes as they age as opposed to a man or women without diabetes.
-Men with type 2 diabetes have about a two times greater risk of developing heart disease.
+Men with type 2 diabetes have about a two times greater risk of developing heart disease than a man or woman without diabetes.

-Additionally, women with diabetes have worse outcomes after a heart attack.
-They are more likely to die from a heart attack than men with diabetes, Wojciechowski says.
+Additionally, women with diabetes have worse outcomes after a heart attack and are more likely to die from a heart attack than men with diabetes.

 Related Article: Heart attack symptoms in women can differ than men